-The marketing tools present within the Long-Term Care Electronic Health Records (EHR) Software help practices keep track of the leads and administer communications.
+The marketing tools present within the Long-Term Care Electronic Medical Records (EMR) Software help practices keep track of the leads and administer communications.
 For Skilled Nursing Facilities (SNF), these platforms can also help to manage the referrals and re-admissions.

 Patient scheduling functionality allows the staff to schedule the patients’ appointments.
 This feature facilitates the booking as well as editing of appointments.
 Already scheduled appointments can also be easily searched.

 Clinical documentation can be made more efficient through automation.
 The EMR software functionalities provide digital storage facility and access to the medical information of patients.
 Healthcare summaries can also be sent and received during transitions of care, through a typical EMR Software Solution.

 Clinical applications normally include built-in support for Minimum Data Set (MDS) assessments.
 An MDS assessment is the federally required clinical assessment of all residents (patients) in Medicaid or Medicare-assisted nursing facilities.